UMMS Joins ASPEN Study of Hormone Therapy for Young Breast Cancer Survivors

 Nationwide, the ASPEN Study is about halfway through the accrual phase, and researchers expect the trial to be open for about 18 months longer.

-The ASPEN Study is helping to determine how providers can use technology to more effectively monitor how patients are responding to medications in a deliberate, sustained manner.
+The ASPEN Study is helping to determine how providers can use technology to more effectively monitor how patients are responding to medications.
 Even though this trial is not testing a groundbreaking new drug, it has the potential to change the lives of many breast cancer survivors for the better.

 “These endocrine therapy drugs are awesome medications – associated with a 40-percent reduction in cancer recurrence – but they only work if you use them,” Dr. Rosenblatt said.
 To get the most benefit for our patients, we need to identify and address barriers to adherence.”